KakaSena/react-concepts/README.md

 ## 🧩 Projects Built From This Course

 As part of this learning journey, I'm also building small projects that apply the concepts covered in the course.
-One such project is:
+These are the projects:

 - 🎮 [Tic Tac Toe in React](https://github.com/KakaSena/tic-tac-toe-react): A simple and interactive implementation of the classic game using React components, props, and state.